The Purpose of the Crusade

 How Do I Sponsor a Child?

-Call 303-322-KIDS (5437) anytime between 7:30am and 7:00pm Monday through December 15, 2014.
-December 15th is the deadline for sponsoring a specific child, but you can still make general donations after that date.The officer who answers can identify a child who is in need and give you ideas about what the child needs or wants.
+Call 303-322-KIDS (5437) anytime between 7:30am and 7:00pm Monday through November 12, 2014 and December 13, 2014.
+December 13th is the deadline for sponsoring a specific child, but you can still make general donations after that date.The officer who answers can identify a child who is in need and give you ideas about what the child needs or wants.

 I Have Called In and Sponsored a Child, What Should I Do Now?

 Thank you for your generous donation!
 Once you have sponsored a child and selected a gift, please bring it to KYGO Christmas Crusade Headquarters at 7075 W. Hampden Avenue.
 Please write down the first name and child identification number that you were given on the phone and affix it to your gift.
 Please don't wrap any gifts.
 You may bring the gifts anytime before the deadline on December 15th, but the sooner the better.

 Where can I drop off gifts?